simonmichael/hledger_site/src/index.md

 ### 3. Add declarations

 Transaction entries like the above are all you need to get started, so feel free to skip this step till later.

-But usually we add some declarations at the top of the file, which help prevent errors:
+But we usually add some declarations at the top of the file, to help prevent errors.

-**Commodities**

-Declare your currencies/commodities, and their display style.
-In this case there's only one, $ :
+First, declare your currencies/commodities, and their display style.
+In this case there's only one, `$`:

 ```journal